jaijuneja/reddit-nlp/README.md

 To adhere to the Reddit API rules, it is asked that you use your actual Reddit username in place of `'your_username'` above.

-For further information on the attributes and methods of these two classes you can run:
+For further information on the attributes and methods of these classes you can run:

 ```python
 help(WordCounter)